enricocid/Music-Player-GO/FAQ.md

 The equalizer can be found in the "now playing" dialog.

+### What is audio focus?

+Audio focus is an Android feature to moderate media app's playback and avoid multiple media app play at the same time.
+Every media app should request and receive the audio focus.
+This option is enabled by default in MPGO:
+1. It pauses if another app requests audio focus
+2. It lowers its volume when a new message is received.

 ### Does Music Player GO play music tracks from online sources?

 No, Music Player GO doesn't play music tracks from any online source.